johnlinp/ddd-in-simple-words/README.md

 A ubiquitous language is a set of terms.
 One term can have only one meaning, and one meaning can only be expressed by one term.

+The ubiquitous language should be consistent in daily meetings, technical document, product, even code.

 <details>
     <summary>Comics</summary>